Looking for support for your finance function? Book a time with an expert.

 In a different way than cash accounting, the disconnect between accrual-based profit and available cash creates potential hazards:

-• Profitable businesses can still run out of cash if they do not accurately reconcile properly
+• Profitable businesses can still run out of cash if they do not properly reconcile

 • Taxes may come due on profits before corresponding cash arrives

-• Financial statements require additional interpretation to understand actual vs bookside cash position
+• Financial statements require additional interpretation to understand the actual vs the bookside cash position

-• Managing accounts receivable becomes crucial to sustainability - unpaid invoices become hampers on cash flow
+• Managing accounts receivable becomes crucial to sustainability - unpaid invoices become a hindrance to cash flow.

 Businesses using accrual accounting must maintain vigilant cash flow monitoring separate from their profit and loss tracking to ensure that they have enough capital to cover business needs.